Anaïs fell into it when she was little. Even if she first tried to work...

 A "château de la Loire" set on the heights of a magnificent appellation on the right bank of Bordeaux, that's a bit like Château de La Rivière.
 It dominates part of the Dor valley...Lire plus Learn more

-Many stories and anecdotes, difficult to choose only one, the ideal for that is to come and visit the property.
-Be aware that this property is a succession of coincidences....
-For example: Mr. René Mortier-Quarré, owner at the beginning of the 20th century, decided at the time to buy a secondary property to enlarge the Château de La Rivière.
-He then bought Domaine de Pasquette and Clos Laborie, which he sold in 1920 to Mr Jean Balluteaud.
-In 1960, the latter sold the property to Mr. Jacques Borie, who owned it until 1994.
-His ambition was to improve his wine and he created a second wine which he named "Le Prince du Château de La Rivière".
-In 1994, Mr. Jean Leprince bought Château de La Rivière...
-We could continue this way but come and visit us because the story begins in 769 with Charlemagne.
+Mr René Mortier-Quarré, owner at the beginning of the 20th century, decided at the time to buy an additional property to enlarge the Château de La Rivière.
+He bought the Domaine de Pasquette and the Clos Laborie, which he sold in 1920 to Mr Jean Balluteaud.
+In 1960, the latter sold the property to Mr Jacques Borie who owned it until 1994.
+He had the ambition to improve his wine and created a second wine which he named "Le Prince du Château de La Rivière".
+In 1994, Mr Jean Leprince bought Château de La Rivière.
+We could go on like this, but come and visit us as the story begins in 769 with Charlemagne!

-Recently for the new year, we opened a 50-year-old bottle, harvested in 1966, this Château de La Rivière, as an imperial was surprising, confirming that our wines have the promised aging capacity.
-A delight that was demonstrated at the end of the meal.
-This beautiful 6-litre bottle was completely empty.
-The oldest bottle we have is a double-magnum (3 litres) from 1928 vinified at the time by Mr Jean Balluteaud, almost 90 years ago!
+Recently for the New Year, we opened a 50 year old bottle harvested in 1966.
+This Château de La Rivière, in imperial style, was surprising, confirming that our wines have the promised capacity to age.
+A delight that was demonstrated at the end of the meal: this beautiful 6 litre bottle was completely empty!
+The oldest bottle we own is a double-magnum (3 litres) from 1928, vinified at the time by Mr Jean Balluteaud, almost 90 years ago!